USS John M. Bermingham: Namesake

 John Michael Bermingham was born on 5 July 1905 in New York City.
 He graduated from the United States Naval Academy in 1929.
 During the 1930s he served in many ships, including USS Wyoming, USS Utah and USS Augusta, and at various shore stations.
 In 1940 he was assigned as Executive Officer of the destroyer USS Stewart and at the outbreak of the war in the Pacific his tour of duty on Stewart was finished.
 On 10 Dec 1941, Lt Bermingham was in Manila awaiting transport back to the United States witnessed the attack on the US Naval Base, Cavite.
 During the first Japanese attack on Cavite 10 December, Peary's commanding officer was wounded and the executive officer was killed.
-Lt Martin M. Kiovisto assumed command.
+Lt Martin M. Koivisto assumed command.
 Lt.
 Bermingham (was promoted to Lieutenant Commander on 06 Jan 1942 by ALNAV 4) received orders from the Commander in Chief (CINC) Asiatic Fleet dated 11 Dec 1941 to assume command of the Peary.
 The ship was assigned to offshore patrol and came under heavy air attack many times in the days to come.
 Only brilliant seamanship during bombing and torpedo attacks 26 and 27 December saved her from destruction.
 Despite the Japanese air superiority, Bermingham succeeded in bringing his ship to Darwin, Australia, to operate with Allied forces attempting to hold Malay Barrier.
 Peary operated with the cruiser USS Houston in February, and was anchored at Darwin when the Japanese attacked with bombers on 19 February 1942.
 Bermingham got his ship underway and attempted to maneuver in the restricted waters; but, despite antiaircraft fire, his ship was hit with five bombs.
 Bermingham and about 80 of his crew went down with the ship.
 He was posthumously awarded the Navy Cross.